min2ha/ukwa-site/content/target/40649/index.en.md

   "subject": "EU Referendum"
 }

-# Bigger Picture, The -- Vote Remain to keep Scotland in the EU

 The Bigger Picture is a campaign of the European Movement in Scotland, the nation's dedicated pro-European campaigning group.